 Drying time will vary depending on your hair's length and thickness.
 To ensure the hair is completely dry, unroll a rod situated in the middle of the head to see if the curl is dry from root to tip.

 Once the hair is dry, gently remove the rollers, add a little oil to the tips of your fingers (which helps prevent frizz), and separate each curl to your liking.

 If you want a little extra volume, use a pick and a little hairspray like Ouidad Curl Last Flexible-Hold Hairspray to lift the roots.

 For an easy look, secure your curls in a loose fringe pony, and add embossed bobby pins.

 Or, you can wear them in cute afro puffs.

 How do I keep my roller set looking good throughout the week?

 To maintain your roller set, loosely pineapple your curls with a silk Scrunchie and secure them with a silk scarf to keep the hair hydrated and the curls in place.
 If you find some curls looking like they need a little help, don't be afraid to reshape them.
-All you need to do is add a little more of whichever product you used to set your curls the first time around and curl the sections just as you did the rest of the hair, and the curl should set by the time you wake up the next morning.
+All you need to do is add a little more of whichever finishing product you used to set your curls the first time around, and curl the sections just as you did the rest of the hair.
+The curls should set by the time you wake up the next morning.